Two badly hurt, trapped after car smashes into tree next to motorway

-Two people were trapped in their car after it smashed into a tree next to Auckland's Southern Motorway this morning.
+Two people suffered life-threatening injuries after their car smashed into a tree next to Auckland's Southern Motorway this morning.

-The single-car crash happened about 8.20am just before the Panama Rd overbridge in Mt Wellington, a police spokeswoman said.
+The single-car crash happened about 8.20am just before the Panama Rd overbridge in Mt Wellington.

+Two people were trapped in their car and had to be freed by the fire service.

+Three St John ambulance vehicles were sent to the crash and took two patients to Auckland Hospital, both with critical injuries.

-The crash is on the northbound side but is clear of the motorway.
+The crash was on the northbound side but was clear of the motorway.

 Two lanes have been closed on the northbound side north of Princes St, with a third remaining open.